 Tracy Krulik’s Journey: I Have Cancer.
 And I’ve Never Felt Better.

 Tracy was formerly a fundraiser and musician, now she describes herself as “the CEO of my health.”
 She spends her time “fighting cancer, writing, teaching, practicing Pilates, putting ridiculous amounts of miles on my road bike, growing vegetables and cooking fresh, plant-based meals.”
 A pancreatic NET survivor, Tracy was diagnosed in 2007 after many years of pain and illness.
-Read more about her journey in her blog.
-Be sure to visit the “About Me” section and read the articles that have been written by and about Tracy.
+Read more about her journey in her book, I Have Cancer.
+And I’ve Never Felt Better!

 Imagine the strength, endurance, and determination it takes to run races and marathons.
 Now consider running with only one lung.
 This is an inspirational story about two lung carcinoid survivors: Deirdre Durant and Kenneth Todd.